 In order to ensure and maintain compliance with this Policy, all transactions in the Company's securities (acquisitions, dispositions, transfers, etc.), including the execution of Trading Plans (as defined below), by directors, members of Executive Management, financial team members and designated employees must be pre-cleared in advance by the Policy Administrator.
 If you are a member of one of the groups listed above and you contemplate a transaction in the Company's securities, you must contact the Policy Administrator or other designated individual prior to executing the transaction.
 The Policy Administrator will use his reasonable best efforts to provide approval or disapproval as soon as practicable.
 You must wait until receiving pre-clearance to execute the transaction.
 Neither the Company nor the Policy Administrator shall be liable for any delays that may occur due to the pre-clearance process.
-If the transaction is pre-cleared by the Policy Administrator, it must be executed by the end of the second business day after receipt of pre-clearance.
-Notwithstanding receipt of pre-clearance of a transaction, if you become aware of material nonpublic information after receiving the pre-clearance but prior to the execution of the transaction, you may not execute the transaction.
+If the transaction is pre-cleared by the Policy Administrator, it must be executed by the end of the second business day after receipt of pre-clearance but prior to the execution of the transaction, you may not execute the transaction.